 I stayed awake all night, overcome with nausea.

-Fear of Drowning and Learning to Sail in New Zealand
+Fear of Drowning and Taking a Sailing Course in New Zealand

 The howling started in earnest at 2am, with our 25ft sailboat rocking to and fro and the wind coming off the peninsula and into my panicked ears.
 We had chosen what was recommended as a sheltered anchorage for North and Easterly winds, but at some point during the night the winds had shifted and we were being thrown about.
 It was the first night on our own and day three of the course.
 Unbeknownst to me — probably a good thing — this sailing course comprised two days of instruction and then a swift expulsion from the nest in the form of three solo days of adventure.
 Had I realized what that meant when I signed up, I would have likely bolted.

 I really wanted to be brave on this course.
 Part of me realized that I was setting myself up for failure to expect years and years of deeply buried fear to come loose and float away the minute I learned how a sailboat worked.
 It’s ridiculous to write this out, but that was what I felt.
 Uncharacteristically I suspended logic and thought “I will just be like all the normal people when I get on that boat, since the course will teach me how sails work and then I can just use them.”

 Predictably, this wasn’t remotely what happened.
 I spent most of the first day white-faced and clinging to the rails of the boat, seasick and miserable.
 While trying to pay attention to my patient instructor, Johnny, my mind kept taunting me.
 “You’re not going to make it.
 You were so stupid to think you would be fine.
 You’re not fine.
 You can’t even look up at the sails without falling over.”